 Penn Waste Flyers:

 Option 2 is a pay-per-bag program designed for small quantity waste generators.
 Participants will receive unlimited recycling collection weekly, leaf waste picked up first Saturday May through November and can place a bulk item out for collection with a bag attached.
-Program details call for purchase of 18 bags per year minimum with a price of $4.10 per bag or $73.80 per year.
+Program details call for purchase of 18 bags per year minimum with a price of $8.10 per bag or $145.80 per year.
 The program can be pro-rated for the rest of the year if started after the first quarter.
 Residents will be billed annually for this service.
-Extra bags can be purchased for $4.10 per bag at the Carroll Township Office.
-The orange 32 gallon bags for this service are only available through Penn Waste, Inc. or the Carroll Towhship Building.
+Extra bags can be purchased for $8.10 per bag at the Carroll Township Office.
+The orange 32 gallon bags for this service are only available through Penn Waste, Inc. or the Carroll Township Office.

-Carroll Township Ordinance 2014-229 states that all residental homes are required to participate in the township garbage and recycling program.
+The Code of Carroll Township, Chapter 326 states that all residential homes are required to participate in the township garbage and recycling program.
 See below for the list of designated recyclable materials.

 Recycling Containers are available at the Township Building.

 If a holiday falls on or before your scheduled pickup day, service will be delayed by one day.
 Weekend Holidays will not interrupt service.
-Penn Waste observes the following Holidays: New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving & Christmas.
+Penn Waste observes the following Holidays: New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.

 Below are some reminders and helpful suggestions to make trash day a little more pleasant.